dallasmcgroarty/python/README.md

 Took a Python Bootcamp course on Udemy, as well as a Data Structures and Algorithms course with Python.

-Currently working with a course on Django development, but that's in a seperate repository
+Django development, but that's in a seperate repository

 Currently taking a Machine Learning and Data Science course with Python.